labzero/guides/languages/ruby/ruby_on_rails.md

 We enforce some of these guidelines using Rubocop (see https://github.com/labzero/guides/blob/master/languages/ruby/ruby-style-quality-rules.md)

 ## Variable Naming
-* Spend a few moments to choose an appropriate word
+* Spend a few moments to choose an appropriate word.
-* Avoid tla’s, use words.
+* Avoid TLAs; spell out words.
 * Single character variable names should only be used for local variables that only live in a small block or loop.
-* Snake case
+* Use snake_case.
 * The names shouldn’t be too long.
-(Perhaps you need to refactor if the name has to be super long)
+(Perhaps you need to refactor if the name has to be super long.)

 ## Formatting
 Don’t use tabs, ever.
-Use spaces.
+Use two spaces.
 Max width is 120 chars max.
 Be consistent.